Evidal19/README-Generator/test.md

-# Read-Me Generater
+# read me generator

 ## Description
-This is a project to generate a ReadMe
+this is a project to make a readme

 ## Table of Contents